Sage-Bionetworks/portalsDocs/_articles/discussion.md

 #### Pinning Threads

 Moderators may emphasize important threads by selecting the **pin** icon to bring the post to the top of the forum.
-The thread will remain at the top of the list even once newer threads are posted.
+The thread will remain at the top of the list even after newer threads are posted.
 Moderators may also unpin threads.

 # See Also